How to Harvest, Store and Dry Herbs

-Stock your pantry with home-dried herbs and save money at the grocery store.
-Here's how.
+Stock your pantry with homegrown fresh herbs, like parsley, basil, thyme and oregano to save money at the grocery store.
+Here's how to dry herbs at home.

 Drying your food is a relatively easy and inexpensive way to preserve produce—especially herbs.
 It’s also a fine way to embrace a simpler, healthier and more eco-friendly lifestyle, as dried herbs retain more vitamins and minerals and contain no chemical additives.

 Effective drying relies more on abundant dry, fresh air than on heat.
 A well-ventilated place out of direct sunlight is ideal no matter which drying method you choose.
-(Not sure what herbs to try in your garden?
-Check out this list of our Top 10 Favorite Garden Herbs!)
+Not sure how to get started growing herbs?
+Here’s how to create a windowsill herb garden.

 How to Air Dry Herbs

 Tarragon, bay, mints, lavender, rosemary, lemon balm and small-leaved herbs, such as thyme, are suited to air-drying.
-Tie sprigs or branches into small bunches to allow adequate aeration.
+Spread the leaves out on a clean surface to dry, or tie the sprigs into loose bundles and hang to dry.
 Large, dense bunches can develop mold and discolored leaves.
 Hang branches to dry, leaves downward, wrapped loosely in muslin or thin paper bags to keep out dust and to catch falling leaves or seeds.
 Do not use plastic bags, which can promote mold development.

 Drying time depends on the size of the branches and on the humidity.
 On average, allow seven to 10 days.
 The aim is to remove 70% of the water content; when crushed, the leaves should sound like crisp cornflakes.